xdrew87/DataVault/README.md

 ## License

-This project is licensed under a Proprietary License - see LICENSE file for details.
+This project is licensed under a Proprietary License - see [License.md](License.md) file for details.

 Unauthorized copying, modification, distribution, or use is strictly prohibited.